loopbackio/loopback.io/pages/en/lb3/readmes/loopback-connector-cloudant.md

 IBM Cloudant® is a NoSQL database platform built for the cloud.
-You can use Cloudant as a fully-managed DBaaS running on public cloud platforms like Bluemix and SoftLayer or via an on-premises version called Cloudant Local.
+You can use Cloudant as a fully-managed DBaaS running on public cloud platforms like IBM Cloud and SoftLayer or via an on-premises version called Cloudant Local.

 For more information, see [Getting started with Cloudant NoSQL DB](https://www.ng.bluemix.net/docs/services/Cloudant/index.html)